 We won’t repost again these horrible pictures of injured turtles or malformed creatures due to 6-pack (not the muscles) beer can holders.
 However, we will say this much: plastics need to be addressed by each and every one of us because no one can say he is fully innocent.

-As consumers, we must rule out straws, glasses, cutlery made of plastics and go out of our way to support initiatives which reduce the amount of plastics in packaging and processing.
+As consumers, we must rule out straws, glasses, cutlery made of plastics and go out of our way to support initiatives which reduce the quantity of plastics used in packaging and processing.

 As businesses, putting a product out in the world must require an exit strategy for all the materials used in the process.
 It is up to the businesses responsible for choosing these materials to provide clear and simple ways to allow this product to re-enter the chain of production.
 This kind of life cycle thinking is called circular design and should be part of any new item coming out of the assembly line.